Yorkshire Junior/Youth Constitution 2014

 24.11 If a team has been refused referees from the Referees' Society, then they will forfeit their rights to Appoint the referee.

 25.1 Teams will be allowed to postpone 2 league fixtures (1 in each half of the season) and this must not be against the same team.
+Half a season will be deemed as when a team has completed half its league fixtures.

 25.2 If a postponement is not used in the first half of the season it cannot be carried over to the second half.